VishalRao/StyleGuide/CodeReviews.md

 TYPO - typo or spelling error

-FMT - formatting can be improved for readability
+STYL - style or formatting can be improved for readability

 NAME - naming could be better